How to Send & Receive Text Messages from Mac with SMS Relay via iPhone to Mac

-The Mac Messages app has long had support for sending and receiving iMessages, and now the latest versions of Messages for OS X support a new feature which allows you to send and receive SMS text messages as well.
+The Mac Messages app has long had support for sending and receiving iMessages, and now the latest versions of Messages for Mac OS X support a new feature which allows you to send and receive SMS text messages as well.
 This basically means that you can talk to someone using an Android, Windows phone, ancient flip phone, with the standard SMS texting protocol right from your Mac Messages app.

 Setting up SMS Relay is pretty easy but it requires a particular set of software and hardware requirements to work.
-First, the Mac must be running OS X 10.10 or newer, Messages must be configured on that Mac, there must be a nearby iPhone with iOS 8.1 or newer using the same iCloud ID as the Mac, and the texting feature must be enabled on the iPhone and confirmed on the Mac through Messages app.
-That may sound like a lot but it’s really not, basically it requires that you have modern versions of OS X and iOS with the Messaging feature enabled on both.
+First, the Mac must be running Mac OS X 10.10 or newer, Messages must be configured on that Mac, there must be a nearby iPhone with iOS 8.1 or newer using the same iCloud ID as the Mac, and the texting feature must be enabled on the iPhone and confirmed on the Mac through Messages app.
+That may sound like a lot but it’s really not, basically it requires that you have modern versions of Mac OS X and iOS with the Messaging feature enabled on both.
 Assuming that you meet the software and hardware requirements just outlined, let’s go ahead and add traditional texting support to the Messages app on the Mac.

-Enable SMS Text Message Support in Mac OS X Messages App
+How to Enable SMS Text Message Support in Mac OS X Messages App

 You’ll need both the Mac and iPhone handy to finish the setup: